stephenberry/glaze/README.md

 ## BEVE

-Null-termination is not required when parsing BEVE (binary).
+Null-termination is not required for BEVE (binary).
 It makes no difference in performance.

 ## CSV

-> [!WARNING]
->
-> Currently, `null_terminated = false` is not valid for CSV parsing and buffers must be null terminated.
+Null-termination is not required for CSV.
+It makes no difference in performance.

 # Type Support